Extremal Hypergraphs for Ryser's Conjecture: Connectedness of Line Graphs of Bipartite Graphs: Introduction

 An \emph{abstract simplicial complex} $\cC$ is a simple hypergraph that is closed under taking subsets.
 The simple hypergraph consisting of the vertex sets of simplices of a simplicial complex $\cK$ (called the vertex scheme of $\cK$) is an abstract simplicial complex.
 Every abstract simplicial complex $\cC$ has a geometric realization, that is a simplicial complex whose vertex scheme is $\cC$.
 The geometric realization is unique up to homeomorphism.
 The connectedness of an abstract simplicial complex is just the connectedness of its geometric realization.

 For a graph $G$, we define the \emph{independence complex} $\cI(G)$ to be the abstract simplicial complex on the vertices of $G$ whose simplices are the independent sets of $G$.
 We will simply write $\conn(G)$ for $\conn(\cI(G))$, and refer to this as the \emph{connectedness} of $G$.
+We remark that in several other papers in this area (e.g. \cite{aharoniberger}) the parameter $\eta({\cal I}(G))=\conn(G)+2$ is used, which typically allows results to be stated more neatly.
+However, since in particular here we explicitly describe a significant amount of background material in terms of simplicial complexes, we choose to stick with the more traditional terminology.

 One of the basic parameters of a simplicial complex is its \emph{dimension}, that is, the largest dimension that occurs among its simplices.
 The connectedness of an arbitrary simplicial complex, or even of an arbitrary graph's independence complex can be arbitrarily small while its dimension is large: just consider the complete bipartite graph $K_{d + 1, d + 1}$, having an independence complex with dimension $d$ and connectedness $-1$.